-- Joists are of sufficient size for the span; - Load on the floor is not being increased; - Joists have not been weakened by excessive notching and / or drilling; - Ends of joists are free from rot;
+- Joists are of sufficient size for the span

+- Load on the floor is not being increased

+- Have joists been weakened by excessive notching and / or drilling?

+- Are the ends of joists free from rot?

-- All timbers to be treated for insect infestation and wood rot; - No masonry walls are built off timber joists; - Appropriate strutting is provided.
+- All timbers to be treated for insect infestation and wood rot - No masonry walls are built off timber joists - Appropriate strutting is provided